 Annually, the Corporate Governance and Nominating Committee follows a process designed to consider the reelection of existing directors and, if applicable, to seek individuals qualified to become new Board members for recommendation to the Board to fill any vacancies.
-The Committee believes candidates for the Board of Directors should have the ability to exercise objectivity and independence in making informed business decisions and extensive knowledge in the mining industry, finance and other areas, and in particular, experience with regards to exploration and development of mineral properties, financial reporting, risk management and business strategy.
-With respect to nominating existing directors, the Committee reviews relevant information available to it and assesses each individual's continued ability and willingness to serve as a director.
-The Committee also assesses each person's contribution in light of the mix of skills and experience the Committee deems appropriate for the Board.
+The Corporate Governance and Nominating Committee believes candidates for the Board should have the ability to exercise objectivity and independence in making informed business decisions and extensive knowledge in the mining industry, finance and other areas, and in particular, experience with regards to exploration and development of mineral properties, financial reporting, risk management and business strategy.
+With respect to nominating existing directors, the Corporate Governance and Nominating Committee reviews relevant information available to it and assesses each individual's continued ability and willingness to serve as a director.
+The Corporate Governance and Nominating Committee also assesses each person's contribution in light of the mix of skills and experience the Corporate Governance and Nominating Committee deems appropriate for the Board.